A week-long class with Reb Zalman Schachter-Shalomi: $400

-Early-morning davvening was led by Jonathan Kliger of Woodstock, a former student of Reb Z's.
-He reminds me of Mark Doty: tall, very close-cropped hair, laughing eyes.
+Early-morning davvening was led by Rabbi Jonathan Kliger of Woodstock, a former student of Reb Z's.
+He reminds me of the poet Mark Doty: tall, very close-cropped hair, laughing eyes.
 He gave a great drash (interpretive teaching) on the Torah portion: Miriam dies, and the people of Israel have no water.
 (It's long been a midrashic teaching that the well was Miriam's gift.)
 So the people sing to the well, inviting it to flow, and it does.
 There's another place in the Torah where the people sing: after crossing the Sea of Reeds, Moses and the Children of Israel sing mi chamocha, "Who is like You, God?"
 But this time, Moses doesn't sing: only the Children of Israel do.
 They have to learn to sing the holy songs by themselves, without their great leaders.

 The word for well also means "interpretation."
 Just so, Jonathan told us, we the modern-day Children of Israel can sing to our source of words and interpretations, in order that living waters might arise to sustain our spirits...and Reb Zalman is like Moses, all he wants is for us to learn the holy songs ourselves so we can bring forth sustenance on our own.
 That was it: living waters arose in my eyes!